-The criteria for highlighting risks include a combination of countries with known high safeguarding environments; projects which involve access to vulnerable adults and/or children; working with unverified 3rd parties.
+The criteria for highlighting risks include a combination of countries with known high safeguarding environments; projects which involve access to vulnerable adults and/or children; working with unverified new Suppliers.

-This risk assessment is then revisited at Project kick-off stage and again at set points in time depending on the phases of the project.
+This risk assessment is then revisited at Project kick-off stage and again at set points in time depending on the phases of the project, including implementation and any changes in scope or team.
 See Annex 5 for an overview of the project process.

-Any projects rated high risk or above are escalated to the Senior Safeguarding Officer and the Safeguarding Ethics and Data Committee (SEDC)and any projects rated extreme risk and above are escalated to the Audit, Risk and Resilience Committee (ARRC).
+Any projects rated high risk or above are escalated to the Senior Safeguarding Officer and the Safeguarding Ethics and Data Committee (SEDC) for mitigation and approval and any projects rated extreme risk and above are escalated to the Audit, Risk and Resilience Committee (ARRC).
 Other risks will be reported to the ARRC Quarterly and will include audits of projects to ensure the right processes are being put in place.